MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/developer/event-management-web-application.md

 1. Go to the directory where you have downloaded the source code and run the command `npm install`to fetch all the necessary packages that are required to run the website.
 1. Create a new Chrome shortcut and add `--diable-web-security--user-data-dir="C:\chromeTest"` to bypass the same origin policy.
 1. Go to `\src\app\providers\url.providers.ts` in the source code to point the frontend to the correct API endpoint and change the return value if the `baseURL()` method to your API.
 You need to add a trailing slash aat the end of the url.
 1. Bypass anti-CSRF token for local development.
-To do that you need to go to **Portals > Web Templates** and open the **PortalAPI** template and flip the flag `bypassTokenVerification` to `true`.
+To do that, you need to go to **Portals > Web Templates** and open the **PortalAPI** web template and flip the flag `bypassTokenVerification` to `true`.
 Restart the Dynamics 365 Portal website to see the changes.

 > [!NOTE]
 > The **PortalAPI** web template is added by default when you install Event Management solution.